airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

     once.
 When you bundle as many operations on data that is physically close to each other in memory, then you are taking advantage of locality of reference.
-In addition, processors usually store some data on-chip in a cachecache.
-If you keep all of your operations within a small area of physical memoryphysical memory, your program may bypass even main memory and only use the chip\'s ultra-fast cache memory.
+In addition, processors usually store some data on-chip in a cache.
+If you keep all of your operations within a small area of physical memory, your program may bypass even main memory and only use the chip\'s ultra-fast cache memory.
 This is all done for you - all you have to do is to try to operate on small sections of memory at a time, rather than